summa-tx/bitcoin-spv/README.md

 security assumptions.
 Please seek external review for your design before building with these libraries.

+### A note about versioning

+Implementations are versioned separately.
+I.e. there is no consistent feature set for a given version number.
+Wherever possible we use SemVer.
+Because go's versioning system is ridiculous, all releases are minor bumps, even when they should be major bumps.

+This may change in future releases.

+At time of writing the following versions are roughly equivalent:
+- Go v1.4.0
+- JS v4.0.0
+- rust v3.0.0
+- py v3.0.0

+Versions older than these have incompatible JSON Proof and Header formats.

 ### Bitcoin Endianness Gotchas
 Block explorers tend to show txids and merkle roots in big-endian (BE) format.
 Most human-facing apps do this as well.
 However, due to Satoshi's inscrutable